A triumph is a victory or success.

 These exciting adventure stories are sure to captivate readers of all ages.

 - to attract and hold the interest and attention of

 Synonyms: charm, enchant, bewitch, fascinate, delight, attract, mesmerize, spellbind, hypnotize

 Antonyms: repel, bore

 Describe something that captivates you.
 Then describe something that repels or bores you.
-Underline captivate or its synonyms or antonyms in your sentences.
+Underline the word captivate and its synonyms or antonyms in your sentences.

 Arkansas became a state in 1836.
-What anniversary did Arkansas celebrate in the year 2000?
+Which anniversary did Arkansas celebrate in the year 2000?

 In the year 2000, Arkansas celebrated its 164th anniversary of becoming a state.